French Guiana: Climate

 French Guiana has an equatorial climate predominant.
-Located within six degrees of the Equator and rising only to modest elevations, French Guiana is hot and oppressively humid all year round.
+Located within six degrees of the Equator and rising only to modest elevations, French Guiana experiences consistently high temperatures and high humidity in all seasons.
 During most of the year, rainfall across the country is heavy due to the presence of the Intertropical Convergence Zone and its powerful thunderstorm cells.
 In most parts of French Guiana, rainfall is always heavy especially from December to July – typically over 330 mm can be expected each month during this period throughout the department.
 Between August and November, the eastern half experiences a warm dry season with rainfall below 100 mm and average high temperatures above 30 C occurring in September and October, causing eastern French Guiana to be classified as a tropical monsoon climate (Köppen Am); Saint-Laurent-du-Maroni in the west has a tropical rainforest climate (Af).